 With medical detox and supportive aftercare, individuals can maintain a healthy, opioid-free life and avoid the threat of overdose.

 There are several reasons why overdoses are more frequent with opioids than other drugs.
-The factors include biological, psychological, and social factors.
+The factors include biological, psychological, and social aspects.
 To effectively address and treat opioid use disorder, you need to diagnose and treat the individual physically and emotionally adequately.
-We can greatly prevent overdoses if we give the appropriate time and effort each patient requires.
+We can significantly prevent overdoses if we give the appropriate time and effort each patient requires.

 Last Updated on